wyyyld/gatsby-blog-netlify-cms/src/pages/projects/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'projects-page'
-path: /products
+path: /projects
-title: Our Coffee
+title: Projects
-image: /img/SnowSun.jpg
+image: /img/candid_cow.jpg
-heading: What we offer
+heading: Current Projects
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Take a look at my past projects and scroll down for current projects.
+  Please contact me if you have any questions or inquires!
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/somcan.png
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a